Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 Microsoft Azure: Virtual Machines

-Microsoft Azure approaches computed by dividing the workload between multiple VMs.
+Microsoft Azure approaches are computed by dividing the workload between multiple VMs.
 Its virtual machines support Windows, Linux, IBM, SQL Server, Oracle, and other platforms.
-Unlike AWS, Microsoft Azure is very active about adapting hybrid Clouds.
+Unlike AWS, Microsoft Azure is very active in adapting hybrid Clouds.

 • The platform’s focus is on security and access management.
 Business owners are encouraged to store some of their data locally, distributing their operations between Cloud and local networks.